schlenger/collective-soundworks.github.io/docs/tutorials/state-manager.md

 });
 ```

-*note: we wouldn't implement this kind of logic in a real world situation,  indeed here if we open 2 controllers each one will set a new value to the frequency every second*
+*Note: we wouldn't implement this kind of logic in a real world situation.
+Indeed, if we open 2 controllers each one will set a new value to the frequency every second*

 The `subscribe` method allows to be notified when an update occur on the state:
 ```js